xyflow/xyflow/packages/svelte/README.md

 **Financial Support:** If you are an organization who wants to make sure Svelte Flow continues to be maintained, reach out to us at info@reactflow.dev

 And of course, we love Github stars ⭐

+## Development

+If you want to check out the current version you need to run the following command from the root directory:

+1. `pnpm install` - install dependencies
+2. `pnpm build` - needs to be done once
+3. `pnpm dev` - starts dev server

+You can now access the examples under http://127.0.0.1:5173

 # License